asamirel/MyFacebook/README.md

 Hint : this project this way in php is subject to sql injection, better use prepared statements.

---feel free to edit it like you like :). *it is for learning and fun only.
+--feel free to edit it as you like :). *it is for learning and fun only.